 Partner

 Bar Admissions

-Matthew founded the firm of Norfolk Law PLLC before joining with Jill to form Norfolk Beier PLLC.
-He has worked overseas, in the New York City metropolitan area, and for the past 16 years has made the Adirondacks, specifically Lake Placid, the headquarters for his practice and home for his wife, Darcy, and their three children.
+Matthew founded the firm of Norfolk Law PLLC before joining Jill to form Norfolk Beier PLLC.
+He has worked overseas, in the New York City metropolitan area, and for the past 20 years has made the Adirondacks the headquarters for his practice and home for his family.

-Prior to relocating to Lake Placid, Matthew was employed as a litigation attorney at a Manhattan-based law firm specializing in multi-jurisdictional litigation often involving litigants from multiple states and foreign countries.
+Before relocating to Lake Placid, Matthew was employed as a litigation attorney at a Manhattan-based law firm specializing in multi-jurisdictional litigation often involving litigants from multiple states and foreign countries.
 From 2001 to 2002, Matthew served as international corporate counsel for Mitsubishi Heavy Industries, Ltd. ("MHI"), in Tokyo, Japan.
-There, he negotiated and drafted major commercial construction and manufacturing supply agreements concerning a variety of MHI's gas-powered products, aviation components, power plants and other projects of a global scale.
+There, he negotiated and drafted major commercial construction and manufacturing supply agreements concerning various MHI's gas-powered products, aviation components, power plants, and other projects of a global scale.
 Matthew continues to have relationships with his colleagues in Japan.

-Matthew is currently an active member of Board of Trustees for the Adirondack Health Foundation.
+Matthew is currently an active member of the Board of Trustees for the Adirondack Health Foundation.
 He is a former President and Trustee for the Lake Placid Olympic Museum.
-For more than 10 years, Matthew was also a Board Member for Tri-Lakes Youth Lacrosse Association and a volunteer coach.
+For more than 10 years, Matthew was also a Board Member of Tri-Lakes Youth Lacrosse Association and a volunteer coach.

+Partner